feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/navigation.md

 ### For Medium Genomes (20-100 areas)

 - Use regions to organize
-- Combine manual and dropdown navigation
+- Combine manual navigation with the top bar lists
 - Split view for efficiency

 ### For Large Genomes (100+ areas)

 - Heavy use of regions and hierarchy
-- Primarily dropdown navigation
+- Primarily the top bar lists
 - Region-specific tabs
 - Camera animations for presentations